Interview Query

 Solving a Business Intelligence Problem

 Let’s say an e-commerce business is experiencing high abandoned cart rates.
-To solve this business intelligence problem, the BI department would first meet with stakeholders to determine the types of data they would need to scope out the issue at hand.
+To solve this business intelligence problem, the BI department would first meet with stakeholders to determine the data types needed to scope out the issue at hand.

-Then, a business intelligence analyst would analyze the aggregated data assembled by the engineer and identify where customers were dropping off in the sales funnel, which types of customers, etc. Reporting this information back to the product and development teams, the analyst can help improve customer experiences to reduce abandonment rates and drive new revenue.
+Then, a business intelligence analyst would analyze the aggregated data assembled by the engineer and identify where customers were dropping off in the sales funnel, which types of customers, etc. By reporting this information to the product and development teams, the analyst can help improve customer experiences, reduce abandonment rates, and drive new revenue.

 Business Intelligence Careers: Job Titles

-• Customer Insight Analyst - This role is common in larger companies (like Amazon), and is an analytics role focused solely on customer experiences.
-Customer insight analysts typically serve customer experience and marketing departments to help them gain a better understanding of their core customers and answer questions about how to best serve the customer’s needs.
+• Customer Insight Analyst - This role is common in larger companies (like Amazon) and is an analytics role focused solely on customer experiences.
+Customer insight analysts typically serve customer experience and marketing departments to help them better understand their core customers and answer questions about how to best serve the customer’s needs.

-• Business Intelligence Engineer - Similar to the data engineer role, BI engineers build dashboards, databases and ETL pipelines to process raw analytics data.
+• Business Intelligence Engineer - Like the data engineer role, BI engineers build dashboards, databases, and ETL pipelines to process raw analytics data.
 They are also responsible for using visualization tools like Tableau to implement dashboards for stakeholders.

-• Business Intelligence Developer - BI developers have a similar role to engineers, but developers typically work more closely on front-end solutions, helping to develop dashboards, software and applications to present business data.
+• Business Intelligence Developer - BI developers have a similar role to engineers.
+Still, developers typically work more closely on front-end solutions, helping to develop dashboards, software, and applications to present business data.

 • Business Intelligence Architect - In large organizations, BI architects are responsible for designing a roadmap for development.
 Architects are not necessarily responsible for building or implementing the solutions; rather, they are responsible for translating the needs of an organization into a plan for the developers and engineers to build.

 • Business Intelligence Manager - Business intelligence managers oversee a team of analysts and developers/engineers, and they are responsible for driving the performance of the BI department.
-Managers collaborate cross-functionally with leadership teams, building and interacting with stakeholders to shape the roadmap for BI development and analysis.
+Managers collaborate cross-functionally with leadership teams, building and interacting with stakeholders to shape the BI development and analysis roadmap.

 Business Intelligence Analyst vs. Engineer

-In simple terms, business intelligence, or BI, is the practice of applying insights from data to the problem of running an enterprise business.
+In simple terms, business intelligence, or BI, is the practice of applying data insights to running an enterprise business.
 This field is split between two common careers (BI analysts and BI engineers).

-While there is some overlap between the two roles, a BI engineer mainly constructs and maintains the data pipeline that a BI analyst uses to deliver insights to their employer.
-Therefore, BI engineers have a more technical role than BI analyst and require specialization in data storage and ETL tools.
+While there is some overlap between the two roles, a BI engineer mainly constructs and maintains the data pipeline a BI analyst uses to deliver insights to their employer.
+Therefore, BI engineers have a more technical role than BI analysts, requiring specialization in data storage and ETL tools.

 What Does a Business Intelligence Analyst Do?